Blotch3D/Blotch3D/README.md

 thread.
 A single-threaded application would have all its code in those overridden methods.
 For a multi-threaded application, other threads that need to do 3D things can queue a delegate to the 3D thread as described below.
-Note that this rule applies to Parallel code, as well!
-Do not parallelize code that creates or accesses 3D resources.
+Note that this rule also applies to any code structure that may internally use other threads, as well.
+Do not use Parallel, async, etc. code structures that access 3D resources.

 Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create